osilander/203.311/Week8/Week8.md

 #### Loading data and subsetting on taxonomy

 Let's load in some data now.
-This presumes tat you are at _`/cloud/project/`_ and that you have made the  _`week8data`_ directory.
+This presumes that you are at _`/cloud/project/`_ and that you have made the  _`week8data`_ directory.
 We will load in the _`500k_Cutoff1000.txt`_ file as an example, and perform some manipulation on it to allow us to work with the file in the rest of this section.

 ```R
 ### load in data